Assistance programs Hancock County Ohio.

 Apprisen Financial Advocates - Consumer Credit Counseling Services offers programs for combining unsecured debt, such as credit card and medical debts, to be paid to creditors by reducing interest rates, providing time to repay, and stopping fees.
 Call (800) 355-2227

-Health care and public clinics
+Health care and free public clinics

 Findlay City Health Department - The clinic runs a wide variety of health/nursing service including: blood pressure screenings, immunizations, general check ups, health education, car seat inspections, vaccines, etc. In addition, they run a program known as Operation Baby Buckle, which is a car seat program will provide child passenger safety seats for free for low income individuals and families with children under 4 years of age.
 Call (419) 424-7105